loganzartman/pytermfx/README.md

 [pytermfx on PyPI](https://pypi.org/project/pytermfx/)

 ## Notes
+* Very limited feature detection (does not yet read terminfo database).
-The API is currently unstable.
+* The API is currently unstable.
 0.x versions may be incompatible.

 ## Usage Examples
 1. [Creating a Terminal](#creating-a-terminal)